 Project xCloud (Preview) will work over either a Wi-Fi or mobile data connection that supports 10Mbps-down, similar to streaming video.
 If you are using Wi-Fi, we recommend using a 5Ghz connection.

 Please note mobile data charges or ISP fees may apply.
 Please refer to your internet or mobile data provider if you have questions regarding your connection.

-At this time we are limiting Project xCloud (Preview) to the United States, the United Kingdom and South Korea.
+At this time we are limiting Project xCloud (Preview) to the United States, the United Kingdom, Canada, and South Korea.

 It will be a multi-year journey to deliver this technology to gamers around the world at the quality we want to meet, so we will be adding more regional availability as we learn more and create a great game streaming experience.